 How many calories does my Yorkie need?

-The weight of an average Yorkie is just 5 lb - they are just as teeny as Chihuahuas!
+The weight of an average Yorkie is just 5-7 lbs (Teacup Yorkies weigh even less) - they are just as teeny as Chihuahuas!
 Here is the suggested calorie intake* for a Yorkie of this weight:

 Yorkies have very small stomachs and therefore cannot eat large quantities of food.
 However, they need a lot of calories considering their size.
 As I outlined in my article on the best dog foods for Chihuahuas, due to their faster metabolisms, a dog this size needs 40 calories per pound of body weight, while a 70lb dog needs almost half that amount.

 For this reason, it’s important to feed your Yorkie a dog food that has been developed specially for toy or small breed dogs, as these will meet her special dietary needs.